levitatingpineapple/yt-rss/README.md

 ## Install Locally ([Apple Silicon](https://support.apple.com/en-us/HT211814))

-I have published an apple arm binary on [Homebrew]( https://brew.sh) for running it locally.
+There is a published apple arm binary on [Homebrew]( https://brew.sh) for running it locally.

 ```bash
 # Make sure the package manager is up to date